-The “wandering choir” of Chorus Peregrinus brings its holiday program of sacred choral music to local audiences in a free concert at Dalton State College Tuesday evening, Nov.
+The “wandering choir” of Chorus Peregrinus returns to Dalton State College with a holiday program of sacred choral music in a free concert Thursday evening, Nov.
 29.

 The chorus of adult singers from Chattanooga, Dalton, and Chatsworth will sing in the Goodroe Auditorium of Gignilliat Memorial Hall at 7:30 p.m.

 The chorus focuses on learning and performing challenging, sacred choral music and has performed in England, Washington DC, and the Tidewater area of Virginia.
 It has provided lessons and carols services for the historic Episcopal Church of the Advent in Madison, GA nearly every year since 1993 and has sung for Episcopal, Presbyterian, Lutheran, and Methodist churches in Dalton, Cartersville, Cedartown, and Atlanta, Georgia, as well as Tennessee venues in Signal Mountain, St. Elmo, Soddy Daisy, and Chattanooga.